pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 * Uber - As soon as you book a taxi, you can immediately see it coming to pick you up.
 * Dominos Pizza - Building and ordering a pizza is very easy and fast
-* DropBox - Lets you preview files even before their downloaded to your phone
+* DropBox - Lets you preview files even before they are downloaded to your phone

 Some of these techniques might seem obvious, but I’d bet 50p that the teams designing these apps made conscious decisions to invest in app features that keep users engaged and happy whilst the true value was “in the post”.